Mungo Park (explorer): First journey

-On 26 September 1794, Mungo Park offered his services to the African Association, then looking for a successor to Major Daniel Houghton, who had been sent in 1790 to discover the course of the Niger River and had died in the Sahara.
+On 26 September 1794, Mungo Park offered his services to the African Association, then looking for a successor to Major Daniel Houghton, who had been sent in 1790 to discover the course of the Niger River and had died in the Sahara, although his death was not confirmed for some years.
 Supported by Sir Joseph Banks, Park was selected.

 On 22 May 1795, Park left Portsmouth, England, on the brig Endeavour, a vessel travelling to Gambia to trade for beeswax and ivory.

 On 21 June 1795, he reached the Gambia River and ascended it 200 mi to a British trading station named Pisania.
 On 2 December, accompanied by two local guides, he started for the unknown interior.
 He chose the route crossing the upper Senegal basin and through the semi-desert region of Kaarta.
 The journey was full of difficulties, and at Ludamar he was imprisoned by a Moorish chief for four months.
 On 1 July 1796, he escaped, alone and with nothing but his horse and a pocket compass, and on the 21st reached the long-sought Niger River at Ségou, being the first European to do so.
 He followed the river downstream 80 mi to Silla, where he was obliged to turn back, lacking the resources to go further.
-Moreover, while traveling within Niger, many local inhabitants of the region would consistently think that he was himself a Moor, rather than European.
+Moreover, whilst travelling within Niger, many local inhabitants of the region would consistently think that he was himself a Moor, rather than European.

 On his return journey, begun on 29 July, he took a route more to the south than that originally followed, keeping close to the Niger River as far as Bamako, thus tracing its course for some 300 mi.
 At Kamalia he fell ill, and owed his life to the kindness of a man in whose house he lived for seven months.
 Eventually he reached Pisania again on 10 June 1797.
 Unable to book passage directly to England from Bathurst, he boarded a slave ship bound for Charleston.
 Having learned the Mandinka language during his travels, he served as doctor to the slaves, many of whom died en route.
-The ship was eventually forced to dock in Antigua, from which he returned to Scotland on 22 December.
+The ship was eventually forced to dock in Antigua, from which he returned to Britain on 22 December.
 He had been thought dead, and his return home with news of his exploration of the Niger River evoked great public enthusiasm.
 An account of his journey was drawn up for the African Association by Bryan Edwards, and his own detailed narrative appeared in 1799 (Travels in the Interior of Africa).